 What does “CSA” mean?

 CSA stands for Community Supported Agriculture.
 It is a way for consumers to buy directly from local farmers in an arrangement that benefits both the farmers and the consumers.
-In our case, CSA members purchase produce in advance for a season or for the whole year.
-It's like having a subscription for seasonal produce!
+In our case, CSA members purchase produce in advance for a season.
+It's like having a subscription for fresh produce!
 The members benefit from the extra bounty when our crops are successful, and the produce is always super-fresh, local (grown right in Morgan Hill), and seasonal.
 The farmers benefit by knowing that our crops are sold before we harvest them, thus avoiding waste.
 Everyone benefits by building a sense of community.